Skip to content

 What are trazodone withdrawal side effects?
 Trazodone withdrawal is the body’s process of readjusting to the absence of a drug in its system.
 For example, after a consistent amount of time taking the drug, the brain and body become used to trazodone and adapt to its presence.
 Can you have withdrawals from trazodone?
 If you suddenly quit taking trazodone, you may feel ill as your body readjusts after the change in routine.
 Trazodone withdrawal can be very challenging for people attempting to stop trazodone.

-Attempting to manage the withdrawal symptoms of Trazodone without medical supervision can be dangerous.
+Trying to manage Trazodone’s withdrawal symptoms without medical supervision can be dangerous.
 This is especially true if you take trazodone to treat mood issues like depression, which may worsen if you suddenly quit the drug.

 Withdrawal Symptoms from Trazodone

-When an individual is going through Trazodone withdrawal symptoms, discomfort is common.
+When an individual is going through Trazodone withdrawal symptoms, discomfort is expected.
 Other physical symptoms associated with trazodone withdrawals include:

 Since trazodone is often prescribed to treat mental health issues like depression, there are adverse effects when abruptly stopping use.
 Individuals who struggle with depression and take trazodone for treatment may feel increased depression during Trazodone withdrawal.
-For this reason, it is important only to stop taking trazodone under a doctor’s care.
+For this reason, only stop taking trazodone under a doctor’s supervision.

 How Long Does Trazodone Withdrawal Last?
 Trazodone Withdrawal Timeline